 The BetGM Sports Lounge has a full-service bar on site and dozens of HDTV’s as you kick back and watch the action in a range of seating options.
 To place bets, you can visit one of six betting windows or 14 self-serve kiosks.

 There are two kinds of tennis spreads.
-You can bet on the game spread factoring in a line on the number of games a player will win by, or the set spread factoring in a line on the number of sets a player will win by.
+You can bet on the game spread, factoring in a line on the number of games a player will win by; or the set spread, which factors in a line on the number of sets a player will win by.

 There’s no secret to finding the best tennis betting lines.
-You can do it by shopping around for the best lines at different sportsbooks.
-Once Michigan’s first online sportsbooks launch that will be something you can do with ease from the privacy of your own home.
-Just browse through the various tennis betting markets and look for the best price on a bet.
+You can do so by shopping around for the best lines at different sportsbooks.
+Now that Michigan’s online sportsbooks have launched, this is something you can do with ease from the privacy of your own home.
+Just browse through the various tennis betting markets and look for the best price.